In this section:Sign up to our newsletter Subscribe

 Compliance with applicable legislation is a key issue for the company and our supplier base.
 We are therefore focused on the provision of safe working conditions, treating our staff and supplier base with dignity and respect, and being environmentally responsible in accordance with our agreed systems and procedures.

-In order to identify strengths, weaknesses, threats and opportunities in our management systems, we shall monitor and analyses trends using the following data points:
+In order to identify strengths, weaknesses, threats, and opportunities in our management systems including supply chains we shall monitor trends using the following data points: